 Our current and future provision for income taxes is impacted by the initial recognition of and changes in valuation allowances in certain countries.
 We intend to maintain these allowances until it is more likely than not that the deferred tax assets will be realized.
 Our future provision for income taxes will include no tax benefit with respect to losses incurred and, except for certain jurisdictions, no tax expense with respect to income generated in these countries until the respective valuation allowances are eliminated.
 Accordingly, income taxes are impacted by changes in valuation allowances and the mix of earnings among jurisdictions.
 We evaluate the realizability of our deferred tax assets on a quarterly basis.
 In completing this evaluation, we consider all available evidence in order to determine whether, based on the weight of the evidence, a valuation allowance for our deferred tax assets is necessary.
-Such evidence includes historical results, future reversals of existing taxable temporary differences and expectations for future taxable income (exclusive of the reversal of temporary differences and expectations for future taxable income (exclusive of the evidence, it is more likely than not that all or a portion of our deferred tax assets will not be realized, a valuation allowance is recorded.
+Such evidence includes historical results, future reversals of existing taxable temporary differences and expectations for future taxable income (exclusive of the reversal of temporary differences and carryforwards), as well as the implementation of feasible and prudent tax planning strategies.
+If, based on the weight of the evidence, it is more likely than not that all or a portion of our deferred tax assets will not be realized, a valuation allowance is recorded.
 As of December 31, 2016, we had a valuation allowance related to tax loss and credit carryforwards and other deferred tax assets of \$34 million in the United States and \$412 million in several international jurisdictions.
 If operating results improve or decline on a continual basis in a particular jurisdiction, our decision regarding the need for a valuation allowance could change, resulting in either the initial recognition or reversal of a valuation allowance in that jurisdiction, which could have a significant impact on income tax expense in the period recognized and subsequent periods.
 In determining the provision for income taxes for financial statement purposes, we make certain estimates and judgments, which affect our evaluation of the carrying value of our deferred tax assets, as well as our calculation of certain tax liabilities.